A tropical version of Hilbert polynomial (in dimension one): Introduction

-which is called \cite{G20} {\it the tropical entropy of the tropical polynomial $f$ or of the vector $a$}.
+which is called \cite{G20} {\it the tropical entropy of the tropical polynomial $f$ or of the vector $\vec a$}.
 Evidently, $0\le H\le 1$.

-In the classical commutative algebra Hilbert function of a polynomial $g=\sum_I g_IX^I\in F[X_1,\dots,X_m]$ is defined as the growth function of the quetient ring $F[X_1,\dots,X_m]/(g)$ in the filtration with respect to degree.
+In classical commutative algebra the Hilbert function of a polynomial $g=\sum_I g_IX^I\in F[X_1,\dots,X_m]$ is defined as the growth function of the quotient ring $F[X_1,\dots,X_m]/(g)$ in the filtration with respect to degree.
 For a given degree $e$ this function coincides with the dimension of the space of solutions of a linear system